Frame

 Challenge

-Maintain Frame's core principles while reinventing its product to be both scalable and web friendly.
+Maintain Frame's core principles while reinventing its product to be both scalable and web native.

 Goal